Esophageal spasm: Diagnosis

 The diagnosis is generally confirmed by esophageal manometry.
 DES is present when more than a fifth of swallows results in distal esophageal contractions.
 NE is present if the average strength of the contractions of the distal esophagus is greater than 180 mmHg but the contraction of the esophagus is otherwise normal.

 Differential diagnosis

-Often, symptoms that may suggest esophageal spasm are the result of another condition such as food intolerance, gastroesophageal reflux disease (GERD) or achalasia.
+Often, symptoms that may suggest esophageal spasm are the result of another condition such as food intolerance, gastroesophageal reflux disease (GERD), achalasia or eosinophilic esophagitis.
 The symptoms can commonly be mistaken as heart palpitations.

 Treatment

 Since esophageal spasms are often associated with other disorders, management in these cases involve attempts to correct the underlying problem.
 Medications may include use of calcium channel blockers (CCBs) and nitrates.
 Tricyclic antidepressants (TCA) and sildenafil can be used as alternative treatment options.
 If caused by food allergy, an elimination diet may be necessary.

 There have been reports of treatment of distal esophageal spasm in 8 patients using low amounts of peppermint oil (five drops of peppermint oil in 10ml of water), and a report of treatment of an elderly patient with the same diagnosis.

+Nitroglycerin has also been found effective at treating acute esophageal spasms, by increasing nitric oxide (NO) levels it acts as a smooth muscle relaxant which relaxes muscle cells and lowers pressure in the lower esophageal sphincter, reducing the intense, uncoordinated contractions in the esophagus and easing chest pain.
+It is often used to treat esophageal spasms associated with eosinophilic esophagitis and Gastroesophageal reflux disease (GERD), although it appears to be less effective at treating spasms in those with GERD.